rakutenanalytics/ios-rakutenanalytics/README.md

 Note: The SDK may build on earlier Xcode versions but it is not officially supported or tested.

+### Building app for App Store

+Xcode 13 introduced an option (**enabled** by default) to automatically manage app version numbering.
+Exporting your app with this option enabled breaks the Analytics SDK’s framework version tracking feature.

+When exporting for the App Store please disable the option “Manage Version and Build Number” in the Xcode UI.
+See this [Discourse post](https://discourse.tech.rakuten-it.com/t/xcode-13-versioning-change-for-export-breaks-our-sdk-adoption-tracking/5610) for full details, including how to disable the option when using xcodebuild or fastlane.

+If you prefer to keep this option enabled, be aware that the SDK will not be able to track the versions of your embedded SDKs/frameworks.
+Also, please notify us by raising an [inquiry](https://confluence.rakuten-it.com/confluence/x/Aw_JqQ) so we can monitor how many apps are using this Xcode option to manage build version automatically.

 ## Installing

 ## Cocoapods